-Carnitine and Testosterone: Boost your Androgen Receptor Density Naturally
+Carnitine and Testosterone: Amino Acid that Boosts your Androgen Receptor Density

 Carnitine is a compound that our bodies naturally synthesize from the amino acids lysine and methionine.
 It’s often used as a brain booster, due to the facts that it protects neurons, and may increase alertness.